xgpxg/conreg/README.md

 # Conreg

-Configuration and registry center implemented in Rust, referencing the design of Nacos, integrating configuration and service discovery into one, simple and easy to use, supporting cluster deployment, CP mode, using Raft to ensure data consistency.
+Configuration and registry center implemented in Rust, referencing the design of Nacos, integrating configuration and service discovery into one, simple and easy to use, supporting cluster deployment, using Raft to ensure data consistency.

 Configuration Center: